 Special Events Director Salary

-Special Events Directors in the United States tend to be well-versed in their field, and more than half have more than 10 years of experience.
-Average salary is expected to be around $60K per year, but may range from $40K to $92K per year.
-Residence and years of experience each impact pay for this group, with the former having the largest influence.
+Just over a half of Special Events Directors in the United States have been in the field for more than 10 years.
+Pay can fall anywhere from $40K to $93K per year, but median earnings come to around $60K per year.
+Residence and career duration each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
-Female Special Events Directors far outnumber their male contemporaries among survey respondents.
-The majority of Special Events Directors claim high levels of job satisfaction.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.
+Most workers in this position report high levels of job satisfaction.
+Women make up the vast majority of Special Events Directors (88 percent) who answered the questionnaire.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |Hourly Rate||$11.15 - $29.59|

 |Bonus||$0.00 - $11,878|

 Job Description for Special Events Director

 Special events directors coordinate special events for clients or organizations.
 They may work for a single company, planning events that might serve as direct marketing or raise money or awareness for their brand, among other potential purposes.
 They might also work at hotels, tourist attractions, and similar locations to help customers plan events such as weddings and parties.Read More...